RSE-Sheffield/RSE-Sheffield.github.io/_events/workshop-2020-05-14-remote-reprohack.md

 ### Ways to Participate

 #### Submit a paper
-In the run-up to the event, you can submit details of your paper, code and data for reproduction and review here: https://sheffield-university.shinyapps.io/n8cir-reprohacks/
+In the run-up to the event, you can [submit details of your paper, code and data for reproduction and review here](https://sheffield-university.shinyapps.io/n8cir-reprohacks/).

 **Benefits to authors:**